Image taken by NASA's Voyager 1 spacecraft on its approach to Jupiter in 1979

 temperature, wind speeds and pressure before finally succumbing to the intense pressure.
 Galileo also studied

 Jupiter's moons and made many discoveries before being deliberately

 destroyed by sending it on a collision course with the gas giant, this was done in order to avoid any possibility of the spacecraft contaminating Europa’s salty ocean.

-Launch: August 1977 Arrival: April 1979 Agency: NASA Summary: As part of its "Grand Tour" of the solar system Voyager 2 took 18,000 images of the planet during its flyby and discovered 3 new moons.
+Launch: August 1977 Arrival: April 1979 Agency: NASA Summary: As part of its "Grand Tour" of the solar system Voyager 2 took 18,000 images during its flyby and discovered 3 new moons.